arm-university/micro-course/Markdown microcourse v2.md

 Add in an icon to show this is happening as well as a suitable sound.
 You could even use a **_show string_** block here to show that it is full.

-### 21
+### 20

 Now see if it all works in the simulator.
-Click "Show console" to test the functionality.
+Click "Show data" to test the functionality.

 You may need to click the A button on the simulator to see the button.

 ![052_02](/images/052_02.png)

-### 22
+### 21

 Test that the buttons do as you expect, that the LEDs show the correct icon, and that the right sounds play.